Diagnosis

 Salivary Gland Cancers can often be asymptomatic or show symptoms that are confused with other less serious conditions.
 (You can hear more about ways in which this happens in the ‘Our Stories’ section of the website.)
 These difficulties in diagnosis can lead to missed opportunities.
 Delays in diagnosis can mean that the disease is further progressed and if so, that more extensive treatment may be needed.

-Professor Ali Khurram, Honorary Consultant Pathologist, University of Sheffield talked about the 'Complexities in Diagnosis' of Salivary Gland Cancers, at one of our gatherings in 2021.
+Professor Ali Khurram, Dean of School of Clinical Dentistry and Professor and Honorary Consultant Pathologist at the University of Sheffield talked about the 'Complexities in Diagnosis' of Salivary Gland Cancers, at one of our gatherings in 2021.
 You can watch a recording of his talk here.

 You can also see a presentation from the SGC UK team at a Pulse 365 Virtual event 'Public Health, Pain and Rare Diseases' in April 2023 here.
 This was specifically aimed at the Primary Care/General Practitioner ('GP') audience and examples of presentations that they may encounter.